-- A PS5 external hard drive can be used to store both PS5 games and PS4 games, but you can only play PS4 games through the external hard drive on PS5.
-To play a PS5 game, you need to copy the game to the internal storage first.
+- A PS5 external hard drive can be used to store both PS5 games and PS4 games.
+You can play PS4 games through the external hard drive directly on PS5.
+But to play a PS5 game, you need to copy the game to the internal storage first.

 If you decide to add an external hard drive to your PS5, you should format it with a compatible file system before starting to use it.
 According to Sony, PS5 supports FAT32 and exFAT file systems.
 Considering that FAT32 is unable to deal with a single file larger than 4GB, you’d better choose the exFAT file system for your PS5 extended storage device.

 MiniTool Partition Wizard is a professional and reliable tool that can help you format it quickly within a few clicks.
 Now, let’s see how to make PS5 storage expansion via an external hard drive.

 Step 1: Connect the external hard drive to a computer.